rgwood/ReiTunes/reitunes-web/README.md

 # React + TypeScript + Vite

+## Playback checks

+Run `npm test` with Node 22.18 or newer to type-check and run the playback tests.
+They cover bookmark offsets, same-file playback, manual queues, history, shuffle, repeat, and failed audio requests. `npm run build` checks and builds the frontend.

+The playback store holds queue entries and explicit play requests.
+The audio element owns playback time, duration, and playing/paused state; those updates stay inside `AudioPlayer` so the library does not render on each playback tick.

+Bookmark jumps and the random bookmark/favourite button leave the existing track queue in place.
+Next follows that queue; bookmarks do not form a separate playlist.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: